 There have been many attempts to solve the requirements problem with a database application proceduralizing requirements capture, but they will always suffer from the situation outlined above.
 Instead the issuers of requirements should be an active participant in an iterative requirement validation process.
 If a customer is no longer interested in actively sponsoring a requirement this should be reflected in the requirement's valuation.

-Markets are adaptive and so a customer's needs and expectations may change over time.
+and so a customer's needs and expectations may change over time.
 Technology markets tend to evolve in line with Geoffery Moore's model in 'Crossing the Chasm'.
 A set of real customer's that match the typical target segment at each period in the market's development should be identified for targeting.

 Targeting of customer niches requires the